alex-page/add-new-issue-project/README.md

 ## Private repositories

 In some cases you may want to do add this functionality for a private repository or one you do not have admin rights to.
-You will likely get an error like:
+You may get an error like:
 ```shell
 GraphqlError: Resource not accessible by integration
 ```